Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - Find template with BLAST / PSI-BLAST
 - Copy co-ordinates

-### What is CASP?
+### How can you measure comparative modeling performance?
-- Critical Assessment of Structure Prediction
+- CASP Challenge
 - Challenge, where not even the Organizers know the test targets (structures)
 - Participants give their predictions